ezEngine/docs-src/pages/docs/materials/surfaces.md

 The following options allow you to adjust how prefabs are spawned:

+**Parameters:** [Exposed Parameters](../scenes/exposed-parameters.md) can be used to spawn the same prefab but with different configurations.

 **Alignment:** Defines how the spawned prefab instance will be rotated.
 The +X axis of the prefab is considered to be 'forwards'.

 * **Surface Normal:** The 'forwards' direction (+X) of the prefab will be aligned with the normal of the object where the interaction happened.
 With this mode, the angle at which you shoot at a surface would not make a difference, as the effect is always spawned orthogonal to the hit geometry.